“Get regular follow-up care. See your healthcare

 “If you’re having treatment for your symptoms of menopause or perimenopause, you’ll need to return to the doctor or nurse who is prescribing your HRT for a follow-up review after 3 months.

-When you and your doctor or nurse agree your treatment is working well for you, you’ll need to see them once a year”.3
+When you and your doctor or nurse agree your treatment is working well for you, you’ll need to see them once a year”.2

 The (United Kingdom) Women’s Health Concern note:

-“Women on HRT should be re-assessed by their doctor at least annually”.4
+“Women on HRT should be re-assessed by their doctor at least annually”.5

 In the Hormone Therapy: Is It Right for You: Who Can Benefit From Hormone Therapy? the (United States) Mayo Clinic also note:

-• “Seek regular follow-up care.
-See your doctor regularly to ensure that the benefits of hormone therapy continue to outweigh the risks, and for screenings such as mammograms and pelvic exams”.5
+• “Get regular follow-up care.
+See your healthcare professional regularly to make sure the benefits of menopause hormone therapy continue to outweigh the risks.
+You also should continue to have regular screenings, such as mammograms, blood pressure measurement and cervical cancer screening”.6

 Follow-Up Format